dd010101/vyos-jenkins/readme.md

 **Declarative Pipeline (Docker)**

-(this applies only if using patched vyos-build docker image)

 ```
 Docker registry URL: http://172.17.17.17:5000
 ```

+This will allow Jenkins to use your own (patched) vyos-build docker image.

 Credentials for ssh-agent
 --